+The number of people who are recovering from meth addiction in the US is astounding.
 Meth addiction claims over 25,000 lives each year.
-In 1971, the Comprehensive Drug Abuse Prevention and Control Act was passed by congress which classified it as a schedule II drug because it has both a high potential for addiction and a valuable medical use.
+In 1971, the Comprehensive Drug Abuse Prevention and Control Act was passed by Congress which classified it as a Schedule II drug because it has both a high potential for addiction and a valuable medical use.
 Schedule II is the most restricted prescription drug category.
 Similar drugs include cocaine, morphine, opium, amphetamine, methadone, and phenobarbital.
 While meth can be prescribed by a doctor, the prescriptions are not refillable and are in doses much lower than those that are abused.
 Most addicts get their supply from domestic and foreign labs, many of which are of course illegal and dangerous for its workers, occupants, neighbors, and the local environment.

 Facts About the Drug Meth